eastbanctech/dob-docs/_posts/2021-05-20-how-to-download-and-install.md

 ---
 layout: post
-title: Step 1 - How to Download and Install the Inspector App
+title: How to Download and Install the Inspector App
 tags: user guide
 categories: first release
 ---